toji/webgpu-gltf-case-study/index.md

 (Aside: Personally I think `primitives` is a terrible name for this, as a "primitive" suggests to me a single point, line, or triangle, not a whole list of them.
 I would have gone with something like "submesh".
 But since `primitives` is the term used by glTF I'll use it throughout this doc to refer to the same concept for consistency.)

-The attributes are indexes into an array of what glTF calls "Accessors", which in turn point into an array of "Buffer Views" that describes a range of a larger buffer and how the data is laid out within it:
+The attributes are indexes into an array of what glTF calls `accessors`, which in turn point into an array of `bufferViews` that describes a range of a larger binary `buffer` and how the data is laid out within it:

 ```json
 "accessors": [{          // POSITION attribute